Finally, your long awaited refractor or Dobsonian telescope has finally arrived. It’s time to take it outside and explore the skies.

 1. Use Your Eyes

 The simplest, though not necessarily the easiest, way to find planets is by looking up with your naked eyes.
-Some planets like Venus, Mars and Saturn are much brighter than stars, making them easy to spot.
+Some planets like Venus, Mars and Saturn are much brighter than stars, making them easy to spot even without a telescope.

 You need to know the rough area of the sky to look at and what to look for.